Prepare a new partition for use by formatting it, mounting it to a target directory, and confirming it is active.

 sudo mkfs.ext4 /dev/sdb1

-writes a new ext4 filesystem to the partition.
-This destroys any existing data on that partition, so you do this only after confirming
+This writes a new filesystem and destroys any existing data on the partition.
+Do this only after you confirm the correct device.

 mke2fs 1.45.5 (07-Jan-2020)